ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   about the ciphersuite encoding can be found in {{ciphersuite}}.

 challenge
-: The challenge field is an optional parameter used for ensuring the refreshness of the attestation evidence returned with a QueryResponse message.
+: The challenge field is an optional parameter used for ensuring the freshness of the attestation evidence returned with a QueryResponse message.
 When a challenge is provided in the QueryRequest and an EAT is returned with the QueryResponse message then the challenge contained in this request MUST be copied into the nonce claim found